usds/equity_practice/README.md

 [Additional equity resources and tools](.com)

 ## Want Some Help?
-Reach Out to the Equity Delivery Team!
+Reach Out!
 Support is available and new ideas are welcome.
-You can book time for a more private conversation, schedule a consultation with us, or just ask a question using this [Polly](https://web.polly.ai/xakn93).
+You can book time with the USDS Equity Delivery Team for a more private conversation, schedule a consultation with us, or just ask a question using this [Polly](https://web.polly.ai/xakn93).
 This gets sent as a DM to USDS's Equity Delivery team team but not to our working channel.